industrial-edge/jenkins-cicd/README.md

 ### Used components

 - Industrial Edge Device V 1.1.0-39
-- Industrial Edge Management system V 1.1.11
+- Industrial Edge Management V 1.1.11
 - VM - Ubuntu 20.04
 - Docker 19.03.13
 - Jenkins 2.263.3

 ## Installation steps
-The repository is devided into two main directories.
+The repository is divided into two main directories.
 The Jenkins-installation folder describes the process of setting up the Jenkins server in order to run CI/CD jobs.
 The documentation for the installation steps can be found [here](./Jenkins-installation/installation.md).

-The [pipeline](./pipeline) folder constist of Jenkins pipeline implementation using either shell script or docker.
+The [pipeline](./pipeline) folder consist of Jenkins pipeline implementation using either shell script or docker.
 The documentation for each implementation describes the process of connecting GitHub repository with Jenkins using webhooks and creating Jenkins pipelines to automatically upload app to IEM on every code changes push.
+The documentation for implementing the pipeline can be found [here](./pipeline/README.md)

 ## Documentation